Saving London's music venues

 The Mayor and London's Night Czar are leading the city-wide charge to support and protect London's important grassroots music venues and make London the world’s best music city.

-Impact of business rates on London grassroots music venues
+Impact of business rates

 A further 18 of London’s 94 grassroots music venues are expected to experience significant financial challenges.
 In total, these 39 venues account for up to 530 jobs and generate up to £21.5m for the capital’s economy.